Sign up to receive beautynews, product samples, couponsand more.

 This brush looks like a more compact, mini powder brush.
 The bristles tend to be more densely packed in order to help you apply cheek color with precision.
 All you have to do is smile and apply the blush of your choice to the apples of your cheeks in short, outward strokes.

-Beauty sponges have risen in popularity in recent years—and for good reason.
+Makeup blenders have risen in popularity in recent years—and for good reason.
 The L’Oréal Paris Infallible Blend Artist Concealer Blender has a pointed tip to apply makeup and a flat side to help blend and diffuse your concealer.
-To use, apply a small amount of concealer onto the blender, and blend and bounce it in circular motions around your eyes, nose, and mouth.
+To use, apply a small amount of concealer onto the makeup blender, and blend and bounce it in circular motions around your eyes, nose, and mouth.

 Never understood how to use highlighter without ending up looking like a disco ball?
 Get your hands on a fan brush, which has soft, flat, fanned out bristles that can allow you to sweep on just enough color.